Skip to main content

 A Jack Russell Terrier wearing a Santa hat sits in a Christmas present in front of a tree

-Evgenia Tiplyashina / Adobe Stock
+Evgenia Tiplyashina / Shutterstock

 If you notice or even suspect that your dog drank water from the tree stand, keep a close eye on his behavior and bowel movements.
 Mild cases of toxicity might not result in any symptoms at all, though you should still encourage your pup to stay hydrated with his own water.
-If you know the tree stand bowl contains anything like alcohol, bleach, or another substance known to be highly toxic to dogs, take your dog to your trusted veterinarian immediately if you see him drinking from the bowl.
+If you know the tree stand bowl contains anything like alcohol, bleach, or another substance highly toxic to dogs, take your dog to your trusted veterinarian immediately if you see him drinking from the bowl.
 Don’t wait!

-If you notice any symptoms like nausea, vomiting, lethargy (including refusal to eat), excessive drooling, or diarrhea, give your veterinarian a call.
+If you notice any symptoms like nausea, vomiting, lethargy (including refusal to eat), excessive drooling, or diarrhea, give your vet a call.
 Not many situations end up being an emergency, but the sooner you can take care of them, the sooner your pup will be back to enjoying the holidays.

 A chocolate lab puppy sits patiently in front of a Christmas tree

-Alina / Adobe Stock
+Alina / Shutterstock

 It’s true!
 We’re sorry to report that several other plants commonly seen around the holidays also have the potential to poison a pet.
 The popular Poinsettia, for example, has leaves containing a sap that irritates the skin, mouth, esophagus, and stomach.
-Because of the uncomfortable sensation it causes, though, a pet is unlikely to consume enough sap to cause major damage.
+Because of the uncomfortable sensation it causes, though, a pet is unlikely to consume enough to cause major damage.

-Any plant could contain pesticides, too, so it’s always smart to take caution when giving or receiving a plant that’s kept indoors.
-One simple Internet search could save a life!
+Any plant could have pesticides, too, so it’s always smart to take caution when giving or receiving a plant that’s kept indoors.
+One simple internet search could save a life!
 Whether you’re decorating with flowers or with your brand-new Christmas tree, you can do it safely.
 Yes — even with an extra curious dog in your home!
 Keeping everyone safe and healthy is a surefire way to ensure a happy howl-iday season for everyone.
 Now you can focus on those presents!

 Gabrielle LaFrank